The Reluctant Romeo

-The Reluctant Romeo was a British television comedy series that was broadcast on the BBC in 1966 and 1967.
-Produced as a follow on from a Comedy Playhouse pilot episode of the same name.
+The Reluctant Romeo is a British television comedy series that was broadcast on the BBC in 1966 and 1967.
+It followed the Comedy Playhouse episode of the same name.

 Overview

 The plot centres upon Geraldine Woods' (Amanda Barrie) obsession with an older working colleague, Thomas Jones (Leslie Crowther).
 Thomas Jones is already engaged to Sally Gardner (Margo Jenkins).

 Episode status

 All eight episodes of the show are thought to have been wiped.